-Faculty and Staff: If you would like to talk to someone in confidence about a drug-or alcohol related problem, the Employee Assistance Program works closely with both public and private community agencies that provide medical and rehabilitative services to people in need of assistance with alcohol or drug dependency.
-Contact Kathy Armstrong, Director of Human Resources at 802.626.6410
+Faculty and Staff: If you would like to talk to someone in confidence about a drug or alcohol-related problem, the Employee Assistance Program works closely with both public and private community agencies that provide medical and rehabilitative services to people in need of assistance with alcohol or drug dependency.
+Contact Nicole White, Director of Human Resources at 802.626.6410

 Students: While there is a popular myth that all University students binge drink, the actual national survey statistics show that most University students choose to drink moderately or not at all.
 There are nonetheless some students who drink in high quantities and/or drink frequently.
 If you are concerned about your (or someone else's) relationship with alcohol and other drugs, there are a variety of resources available on campus through each campus's Health and Wellness Centers.
-Alcohol and other drug-related services and programs including prevention, education, intervention and treatment are available to all students.
-There are a number of agencies that can provide confidential information and consultation regarding drug and alcohol issues.
-Contact your campuses Health and Wellness for further information or contact a member of Public Safety or Residential Life and they will assist you.
+Alcohol and other drug-related services and programs including prevention, education, intervention, and treatment are available to all students.
+Several agencies can provide confidential information and consultation regarding drug and alcohol issues.
+Contact your campus Health and Wellness center for further information or contact a member of Public Safety or Residential Life and they will assist you.